 “Hi, Kern.
 I’m doing fine.
 Happy 4th of July.
 I’ll get my dad.”

 I went outside and my dad was working on his Volkswagen van.
-In the summer, he seemed to always be doing that or be working in the garden.
+In the summer, he seemed to always be doing that or working in the garden.
 My parents had a flourishing garden that stretched the length of a little league football field, filled with every vegetable you could imagine, like a rabbit’s dream in Watership Down.

 “Dad!”
 I called.
 “It’s your hippie friend from California or the Rocky Mountains or something!” my precocious mouth called.